egel/select-movie/README.md

 # Select a move for me
-> This little program is going to help to choose a move for you.
+> This little program will help you choose the movie for you.
+It will select a single movie from source directory and also from its sub-directories.

 ## Installation